mailjet/mailjet-gem/README.md

 => {active: 20, bounce: 1, click: 14, created_at: "2012-02-02 21:59:59", ...}
 ```

-*All parameters and attributes on https://eu.mailjet.com/docs/api/lists/statistics*
+*All parameters and attributes at https://eu.mailjet.com/docs/api/lists/statistics*

 ### Campaigns